back-me-up-scotty/ClawCut/README.md

 - **PASS-THROUGH MODES** — Three levels: full proxy intervention, small (format-only), or full cloud passthrough.
 - **CLOUD PROVIDER SUPPORT** — Connect to NVIDIA, OpenAI, or any OpenAI-compatible API via profile configuration.
 - **PROMPT TRIMMING** — Strips unused skills from the system prompt to keep context small.
+- **CRITICAL FORMAT GUARD** — Marks file extensions that should not be treated as safe raw `read` input for the model.
 - **SMART AMNESIA** — Truncates chat history after tool executions to free context for the model.
 - **ATTENTION FORCER** — Injects a reminder at the end of user messages to enforce tool usage.
 - **INPUT RESCUE** — Short-circuits known incoming requests (Cron jobs) to bypass LLM latency.